 God gives Adam the straight up warning of the tree of knowledge when he says, “You are free to eat from any of the trees of the garden, except the tree of knowledge of good and evil.
 From that tree you shall not eat; when you eat from it you shall surely die” (Genesis 2:16-17).
 With the metaphors of tree and fruit, we can gather that God is basically telling man: don’t listen to the instructions (fruit) from that source (tree) – they are bad.
 Or, in more basic terms don’t pick your wants (knowledge of good and evil that is pleasing to the eye) over your needs (tree of life that is used for food).
-Therefore, this tree of knowledge of good and evil that is pleasing to the eye must have bad fruit -the teaching it produces is not good for you.
-Conversely, this tree of life that is known for the needs or “good food” brings you a positive teaching to live by.
+Therefore, this tree of knowledge of good and evil that is pleasing to the eye must have bad fruit -the teaching it produces is destructive.
+Conversely, this tree of life that is known for the needs or “good food” brings you a helpful, wise philosophy to live by.

 The next part of the story opens with the serpent coming into the scene.
 The word serpent in Hebrew means nahash – something that is poisonous and deadly.
 The New Testament identifies this “ancient serpent” with Satan himself (see Revelation 12:9, 20:2).
 It is significant to point out that the word devil means “to cast apart” or “to pull away.”
 Also, the author indicates that the serpent was the “most cunning of all the creatures” (Genesis 3:1).
 The term used here (arum) is often used to describe a wise man who is “shrewd” (see Proverbs 12:16, 13:16) or the “stealth” and “guile” of the wicked (see Job 5:12, 15:5).
 In other words, the serpent is really crafty at duping people away from God.